Save time, money, and sanity with Mealprep Tips this Summer

 I’ll do all my greens/ root veggies/ at the same time.
 I prefer to prep all things for chopping/ heating in advance.
 So if I’m making mashed potatoes, I’ll cut up the entire bag and set aside some in a bowl coated with herbs, salt/pepper/ oil and roast later during the week.

 So if I’m washing my lettuce, I’m going to do all of them.
 I love to take big bowls and soak everything one at a time, then spin them in a salad spinner.
-I use lint-free kitchen towels to wrap and store my greens in the fridge so they stay fresh.
-(If I’m purchasing store-bought veggies, I’ll put a kitchen cloth or towel in the bag to help absorb any moisture and prevent rot.)
+Store as recommended above.
+You can use post-it notes, clear containers, or washable markers to label and date.
+If you can't see what something is, it will go bad.
+Leave yourself a love note so this doesn't happen.

 I love roasted vegetables, but I’ll aim for only one day during a hot week to run my oven.
 I’d rather spend the time outside, anyway!
 So I’ll roast asparagus, broccoli, fennel potatoes, bake muffins, etc, on the day where it is the least warm and reheat throughout the week.
 The rest of the week I will sautee, steam, or place the pre-cooked veggies over a salad or grain.